theGreen-Coder/MCTB/GSoC25.md

 ![Alt text](./results/plots/DSI_1.0_all_models_.png)

 Figure 10 showed the expected results for DSI.
 Large models like `gpt-5` and `claude-sonnet-4` had statistically significantly higher DSI scores than models such as `gemini-2.0-flash-lite` or `gemini-2.5-flash-lite`.
-Interestingly, `gemma-3n-e4b-it` an lightweight and open-source model, statistically outperformed `gemini-2.0-flash-lite` and `gemini-2.5-flash-lite` as well.
+Interestingly, `gemma-3n-e4b-it` a lightweight and open-source model, statistically outperformed `gemini-2.0-flash-lite` and `gemini-2.5-flash-lite` as well.
 Although these findings differ somewhat from the previous divergent thinking results, they may indicate that DSI is capturing a related but different aspect of creative cognition.
 Note that due to time and budget limitations `gemini-2.5-pro` was not evaluated on DSI.

 The effect of both `temperature` and `thinking_budget` was explored by prompting `gemini-2.5-flash-lite` across multiple settings of both parameters (separately).
 However, correlation analysis revealed no apparent effect, with Pearson correlation coefficients of $0.024$ and $0.028$.